stalejerky/sterkel-mta-server/SOFTWARE_DEVELOPMENT_CHAPTER_1.md

 ### STEP 3: GET THE STACK RUNNING "HELLO WORLD" LOCALLY

-Now that I have nodejs package installed, going back to the 'guides / getting started': https://nodejs.org/en/docs/guides/getting-started-guide/.
+Now that I have the nodejs package installed, going back to the 'guides / getting started': https://nodejs.org/en/docs/guides/getting-started-guide/.
 I see there 3-5 lines of code for a "Hello World".
 Great, we found it.
 It says to "create a file" and paste code into it.

 Before I create this file, I think briefly about organizing my work.
 From past experience, I am thinking carefully at this step about 'namespacing': I am just doing a scratch 'hello world' right now, but I know I might extend this later into a bona-fide app, and the name of my folder will probably correspond to the name of my project.
 Since we are working on Sterkel's 'MTA' idea, but just the data 'server' (or web service) portion, I choose the simplest folder name for my project, while being as descriptive as possible: 'sterkel-mta-server'.